HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

  - which take a long time to be completed ; a progress bar is displayed, and the user can change the page (or even quit its browser) without stopping the job.
 The job is correctly resumed even if the server crashes (power outage etc…).
-   Eg: Creme uses these features to import CSV/XLS.
+   E.g. Creme uses these features to import CSV/XLS.
  - which have to be run periodically (or at least at a given date) without user trigger them.
 It replaces favourably a command associated to CRON rules, because the administrator has nothing specific to do (when it installs/uninstalls an app for example).
-   Eg: Creme uses these features to sent the email campaigns.
+   E.g. Creme uses these features to sent the email campaigns.

 Let's write the outline of a Job which performing a daily task which fetch the health of a beaver, for example by reading a file created by another software